SenorTite/pySame/README.md

 ## Step 2: Event Code
 Every SAME header carries an event code - a 3-letter code which describes the type of event in question. pySame only supports actual codes which have been defined for use in the EAS (There are around 80 of them).

-To choose an event code, you can either enter code itself, or its corresponding event name.
+To choose an event code, you can either enter the code itself, or its corresponding event name.
 For example:

 `TOR` / `Tornado Warning`